Kana Kandaen: Critical reception

 Shobha Warrier of Rediff.com gave the film a favourable review and wrote that "On the whole, K. V. Anand has made a very good romantic thriller".
 Malini Mannath of Chennai Online wrote, "Finally, K V Anand has proved that he's as good a director as he is a cinematographer.
 His film is a judicious blend of form and content, excitingly packaged into an eminently watchable thriller".
 Sify wrote, "On the downside the film is a bit lengthy in the second half and some loopholes in the story.
 Still Kana Kandein is a riveting thriller that is worth your time and money".
-Visual Dasan of Kalki wrote the director keeps you on the edge of your seat till the end with compelling visuals, strong love, bright and fresh supporting characters that cannot be considered as outdated.
+Visual Dasan of Kalki wrote that the director keeps viewers on the edge of their seats till the end with compelling visuals, strong love, bright and fresh supporting characters that cannot be considered as outdated.
 Malathi Rangarajan of The Hindu wrote that "Relevant issues, plausible storyline, astute screenplay, deft direction and alluring camera work" make the film worth watching.
-G. Ulaganathan of Deccan Herald called the film entertaining and appreciated the acting of star cast and Vidyasagar's music.
+G. Ulaganathan of Deccan Herald called the film entertaining and appreciated the acting of the star cast and Vidyasagar's music.

-Legacy

-Following his successful portrayal of an antagonist in this film, Prithviraj received many offers to play villain roles in Tamil cinema but he rejected them citing his interest to play hero roles.
-Nevertheless, he went on to portray negative roles in Raavanan (2010) and Kaaviya Thalaivan (2014).